dceejay/RedMap/README.md

 As per Areas and Lines you may also specify *color*, *fillColor*, and *layer*.

-If the payload contains a **sdlat** and **sdlon** property instead of *radius* an ellipse will be drawn.
-The sdlat and sdlon propertys specify the semi-axes of the ellipse.
+If the **radius** property is an array of two numbers, these specify the minor and major radii of an ellipse, in meters.
+A **tilt** property can also be applied to rotate the ellipse by a number of degrees.

-These are specified in the Latitude/Longitude format.
+    msg.payload = { "name":"Bristol Channel", "lat":51.5, "lon":-2.9, "radius":[30000,70000], "tilt":45 };

 ### Options